colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 # Results

 Fire a python server (`python -m http.server`) and open one our three pages.
-The first time when you open any of them, you should see something similar to this:
+The first time you open any of them, you should see something similar to this:

 ![Checking Service Workers](/assets/posts/dynamic-templates/example1.png)